ac812/mcb-python/docs/flow-control-structures.md

 ## `match` Statements
 When you need to compare the value of a variable to several patterns, using `match` statements is more useful.
-It is more used with string comparisons rather ones since it has to match the values.
+It is more used with string comparisons rather than numeric ones since it has to match the values.
 The code below is a good example of when it is better to use `match` rather than `if` statements.
 The code below prints "Hello" in the language you specify.
 ```{code-cell} ipython3
 language = "English"